 The yellow LED on both the Local & Remote units will light to indicate Upgrade Mode has been entered.
+If the KB LEDs are still flashing then try entering the command again.
+If the Local Unit yellow LED is not lit then try hot-plugging it.

-Your PC should indicate a flash drive called EXTENDER is attached.
+If all is well, your PC should indicate a flash drive called EXTENDER is attached.
 Under many operating systems a window showing the contents will pop up.
 If the drive contents window does not appear, then you will need to manually open the drive folder.